 A “muddy” mix is when the paint colors which were selected for an acrylic pour combine together and create an unpleasant overall color either in the cup, or in the resulting artwork.

-The result of pouring a “muddy” mix of paint is often an artwork which is dominated with brown colors or lacks vibrance.
+The result of pouring a “muddy” mix of paint is often an artwork which is dominated with dull colors or one that lacks vibrance and contrast.

-If your artwork doesn’t look the way you intended and has overwhelming amounts of brown and the colors you selected aren’t showing as you expected them to, then they may have combined and reacted in the cup together.
+If your artwork doesn’t look the way you intended and the colors you selected aren’t showing as you expected them to, then they may have combined and reacted in the cup to form a dull mix.

 This is a common problem which acrylic pour painters encounter and there are some very simple ways to avoid it.

 For example, if you were to get a cup, and pour primary colors like red, blue and yellow together, with no additional neutral colors and stir it together.
 The resulting acrylic pour would come out as a mix of dull brown colors.

 Pouring a cup with colors layered correctly will create striking, satisfying results to frame in your home.

 Here is an example below:

-The main reason why a muddy mix occurs is simply because colors opposite one another on the color wheel have been mixed together in a cup cancelling each other out to form a brown, dull mix.
+The main reason why a bad mix occurs is simply because colors opposite one another on the color wheel have been mixed together in a cup cancelling each other out to form a brown, dull mix.

 Unpleasant mixes of paint can also be created because no neutral colors were added to keep them separate.

-The best way to avoid this is by making a plan of your colors before every pour and by choosing your colors wisely.
+Make a plan of your colors prior to every pour and choose your colors wisely.

 Another good way to avoid unpleasant color mixes is by understanding the basics of color theory, we go into this further below.
 This will help not only in fluid art, but in all areas of visual art design in your life.